SEND INFORMATION REPORT

 We have a duty to make arrangements to support pupils with medical conditions.
 Individual healthcare plans will normally specify the type and level of support required to meet the medical needs of such pupils.
 Where children and young people also have special educational needs, their provision will be planned and delivered in a co-ordinated way with the healthcare plan.
 We will have regard to the statutory guidance supporting pupils at school with medical conditions.

-At St Paul’s we are fortunate to have 4 full time and 3 part time teaching assistants, one of which is a qualified HLTA.
-These support staff have expertise that includes, OT provision, Narrative group interventions, training in Autism and dyslexia.
-These teaching assistants deliver high quality interventions before school and during lunchtime to ensure that pupils do not miss any of their quality first teaching planned for and delivered by their class teachers.
+At St Paul’s we are fortunate to have 3 full time and 4 part time teaching assistants, one of which is a qualified HLTA.
+As a school we also have 3 part time Learning Support Assistant delivering on Educational Health Care Plans.
+These support staff have expertise that includes; Precision teaching, OT provision, Speech and Language provision, Narrative group interventions, Emotional Literacy training, Attached Aware training, training in Autism and Dyslexia.
+These teaching assistants deliver high quality interventions throughout the school day carefully timetabled to ensure that pupils do not miss any of their quality first teaching planned for and delivered by their class teachers.

 3d.
 How does the school adapt the curriculum and learning environment for pupils with special educational needs?

 At St Paul’s Primary we follow the advice in The National Curriculum Framework on how to adapt the curriculum and the learning environment for pupils with special educational needs.
 We also incorporate the advice provided as a result of assessments, both internal and external, and the strategies described in statements of special educational needs / Education, Health and Care Plans.